 Teeth Whitening Aftercare

-Teeth whitening aftercare is really important because the pores in the tooth enamel are open and your teeth are dehydrated so any saliva or liquid you have eaten/drunk will get sucked in.
+Teeth whitening aftercare is really important because the pores in the tooth enamel are open and your teeth are dehydrated.
+This means any saliva or liquid you have eaten or drunk will get sucked in.

 This is why you need to avoid ‘staining’ foods.
 Learn what to avoid after teeth whitening, some white food recipes for after teeth whitening, and the results of your treatment will be so much better.

 Do you have to eat white food after teeth whitening?